Traumatic Brain Injury Information

 - oxygen deprivation (e.g. near-drowning or overdose)

-Brain injury is an invisible injury.
 On the outside, people with a brain injury can appear to be fully recovered.
 Meanwhile, they are still struggling internally with the effects of their injury.
 This can result in others expecting more of them than they can give.

 Recovery can be a long - sometimes lifelong - journey.
 Those with brain injury will respond to being treated with patience, respect, and encouragement.

-Impact of Acquired Brain Injury
+The Impact of an Traumatic Brain Injury (TBI)

 Every brain injury is unique.
 Each person sustaining a brain injury may be affected differently depending on the location of the injury, its severity, any history of previous brain injuries, and age.
 The impact of ABI is also felt by the family/caregivers.
 They, too, must adjust to the changes and challenges of post-injury life.